 TGbe editor: Please update the following paragraph in this subclause as shown below: [15980]

 When the multi-link probe request is addressed to the AP corresponding to a nontransmitted BSSID, the multi-link probe response is transmitted by the AP corresponding to the transmitted BSSID and includes the Basic Multi-Link element, outside the Multiple BSSID element, containing the Per-STA Profile subelement carrying information of the AP that is operating on another link and is affiliated with AP MLD to which the AP corresponding to the nontransmitted BSSID is affiliated with.
 This is shown in Figure 35-12c (Contents of a multi-link probe response, when soliciting frame was directed to nontransmitted BSSID corresponding to index 5, transmitted by an AP affiliated with an AP MLD that is a member of multiple BSSID set during MLO discovery).
+The Probe Response frame also includes a Basic Multi-Link element corresponding to the AP MLD with which the transmitted BSSID is affiliated, outside the Multiple BSSID element (also see 35.3.20).

 35.3.20 Multi-link operation in a multiple BSSID set or co-hosted BSSID set[16967]